trustgraph-ai/trustgraph/README.md

 Cosine similarity operates on fuzzy, statistical probability.
 It cannot distinguish between the linguistic usage of a word as a pronoun and its usage as a proper noun within a specific, localized context.

+## Put Ontologies in Action
+An ontology defines the concepts, unique definitions, and relationships that matter in a domain.
+In the “Who’s on First?” example, it distinguishes a player’s name from their position, so “Who” can be the name of the player at first base without being mistaken for a question.
+It gives knowledge extraction and retrieval a shared understanding instead of leaving a LLM to infer entity types, definitions, and relationships from each text chunk.

+TrustGraph puts that shared understanding to work.
+Bring an OWL ontology, build your own, or start with a domain standard.
+For each chunk of source text, TrustGraph retrieves the relevant part of the ontology to guide extraction, turning raw data into more consistent, ontology-enhanced knowledge.
+Native natural-language retrieval then makes that knowledge available to agents, with its provenance intact.

 ## The Semantic Intelligence Layer
 A semantic intelligence layer built using standards like RDF and OWL, establishes explicit, unambiguous semantics.
 It doesn't rely on "guessing" based on word proximity; it relies on defined relationships.